Keith Drury’s Backpacking equipment list

 empty—my pack weighs about 8 pounds full.

-several thousand miles so far.
-It is tiny—but that’s what I want—a small pack
+miles.
+It is tiny—but that’s what I want—a small pack that will

-that will force me not to take stuff.
+force me not to take stuff.
+However the

 I